Philips Respironics Recall Notice:

 The Special Care Nursery at Northside provides acute care to newborns, ranging from those born prematurely to term infants needing out-of-the-ordinary attention.
 More than 2,000 premature and special-needs babies are cared for annually, which gives staff the experience and insight in understanding both the medical and emotional needs of babies and parents.

 Nutrition is especially important when you are expecting.
 Our certified nutritionists and diabetes educators specialize in nutrition and managing gestational diabetes during the many stages of pregnancy.
 We can develop a customized diet plan to meet your nutritional needs.

-Our Perinatal Bereavement team consists of nurses, chaplains, bereaved parents and hospital staff, who are trained to help, guide and support parents through their loss and journey toward healing.
-A variety of support groups and resources are available for you, depending on your loss, to help preserve memories and understand natural emotional reactions.
-For more information, please contact (404) 851-8177 or firstname.lastname@example.org, or visit www.northsidepnl.com.
+The loss of a baby is one of the most difficult and painful experiences that a parent could ever experience.
+Our Perinatal Bereavement team is trained to help, guide and support parents through their loss and journey toward healing.
+A variety of support groups and resources are available for you to help preserve memories and understand natural grief reactions.
+For more information, please contact 404-851-8177 or email@example.com, or visit northsidepnl.com.
 All resources are free of charge and are available to the community including patients who did not deliver at a Northside facility.